Fossil Downs Station: History

 The station's name is derived from fossilised animals and plants that are found in the many limestone outcrops, the Gogo Formation, in the area.

 While many stations in the Kimberley have experienced a decline in native pastures, mostly from overgrazing, Fossil Downs has bucked the trend thanks to years of collecting seed by hand from good pastures and spreading them over the rest of the property as well as rotational grazing.
 The return of mulla mulla in feed, with its high protein content is good for cattle and also good for the environment with its ability to stabilize soil.

-The leasee in 2012 is WNM MacDonald Pty Ltd; Fossil Downs is operating under the Crown Lease number CL126-1989 and has the Land Act number LA3114/1248.
+The lessee in 2012 was WNM MacDonald Pty Ltd; Fossil Downs is operating under the Crown Lease number CL126-1989 and has the Land Act number LA3114/1248.

 In 2015 Gina Rinehart acquired Fossil Downs after it was placed on the market for the first time in 133 years.
-The 4000 km2 property was stocked with 15,000 head of cattle and the sale price was not disclosed, but estimated to be between 25 and 30 million.
+The 4000 km2 property was stocked with 15,000 head of cattle and the sale price was not disclosed, but estimated to be between A$25 and 30 million.